IBM/solsa/README.md

   - `solsa push` pushes container images for SolSA-defined services (if any).
   - `solsa yaml` synthesizes YAML for deploying SolSA solutions on Kubernetes.

-SolSA supports Node.js 8 and above.
+SolSA supports Node.js 8 and above, Kubernetes 1.14 and above.

 ## Setup